-In the case of MAs which receive funding it is acceptable for the Skills Development Scotland Training Plan to be used on the condition that it includes all relevant information as set out in the Training Plan.
+In the case of MAs which receive funding it is acceptable for the Skills Development Scotland Training Plan to be used on the condition that it includes all relevant information as set out in the MA Training Plan.

-UKFT will issue a Certificate of Completion to those Modern and technical Apprentices who have completed the mandatory outcomes of the Framework.
-Before a certificate is issued, training providers must submit evidence to the SSC that the mandatory outcomes have been achieved.
+UKFT will issue a Modern Apprenticeship Certificate of Completion to those Modern Apprentices who have completed the mandatory outcomes of the Framework.
+Before a certificate is issued, training providers upload evidence to MA Online that the mandatory outcomes have been achieved.
 This will normally be in the form of photocopies of certificates from awarding bodies.